 Asters and autumn colour in Upton’s Garden

 Upton’s gardens cover 32 acres of woodlands, water, lawns, terraced borders and a kitchen garden, there’s variety to see all year round, with a number of highlights in the autumn.

-Although the gardens are looking less pristine this year as you enter in early September, the terraces are the first to catch your eye.
-Take a closer look at those closest to the house and you will see the annuals of Salvia, Argyranthemum and Antirrhinum coming to their climatic best with the Dahlias and Chrysantheums coming into colour as the days get shorter and cooler.
+Although the gardens are looking less pristine this year as you enter in early September you will still see glorious colours.
 On the upper terraces the shrubby Salvias with shades of yellow and red of La Luna and Hot Lips along with the firery Kniphofia ‘Toffee Nosed’ and the cool colours of the blue and white Agapanthus albiflorus ‘Sandringham’ and A. umbellatus ‘Windsor Castle’ protected by the red brick wall behind.

 See the various and changing colours on the naturalised shrub bank which is full of pollinating insects and butterflies before the autumn herbaceous plantings of the deep blues and purples of the Aster, Symphyotrichum and Chrysantheums which are complemented by swaying clumps of grasses and old roses against the wall.

 Wander back to the restaurant via the orchard path, where you can see the variety of different fruits ripening for the table, as well as interesting birds such as spotted fly catchers and green woodpeckers.